|Ca. 1348||1492||OCT 17 1922||1923||1940 - 1944|

 Angel Wagenstein, Plovdiv, 1925

-In a series of flashbacks, Wagenstein’s script portrays the early, idealistic stages of Communist rule in Bulgaria, which he initially supported.
+In a series of flashbacks, Wagenstein’s script portrays the early, idealistic stages of Bulgarian Communist rule, which he initially supported.
 As the plot progresses, we see Muslim and Roma communities harshly repressed; images of Stalin come to dominate the visual landscape, and the eccentricity and specificity of individual characters are crushed.
 The tone is bittersweet: one feels the sense of loss as Wagenstein looks back to his own youthful dream of a Socialist utopia with passionate regret.

-The film script started out as a novel but then became a screenplay.
 AFTER THE END OF THE WORLD was a turning point for Wagenstein.
-After this final Fellini-esque tragicomedy, he became a novelist: the film was a final gaze back before moving on.
+After this final Fellini-esque tragicomedy, he stopped writing scripts, and turned to fiction: the film was a final gaze back before moving on.